nightlyistaken/neptune/docs/index.md

-# Oberon
+# Triton
-These is the documentation for Uranus - the discord bot.
+These is the documentation for Neptune.

-**What's Oberon then ?!**
+**What's Triton then ?!**
-*Oberon* is just a name for this documentation, don't get confused
+*Triton* is just a name for this documentation, so don't get confused 😅